ovationgreen/wsl-readme/cassandra-on-wsl/README.md

 # Accessing Cassandra from Windows (localhost)

-If you are running Cassandra on , you can access it from a Windows app (like your Edge or Chrome internet browser) using localhost (just like you normally would).
+If you are running Cassandra on the same machine as Ovation Green, you can access it from a Windows using localhost (just like you normally would).

 # Accessing Cassandra on WSL from the local area network (LAN)